Americans are Turning Off the News

 Seeking out, identifying, understanding, and removing barriers to full participation and belonging; intentionally including additional difference in a group or process; and encouraging high levels of both individuality and belonging.
-Inclusive Language does not stereotype or demean people based on perceptions of personal characteristics or cultural background.
+Inclusive Language does not exclude, stereotype, or demean people based on perceptions of personal characteristics or cultural background.

 Ageism is a system of beliefs, attitudes, and actions, that affects all people at all ages, but is considered most detrimental for the physical health of our oldest citizens.
 Ageists view a person’s age number or chronological age as a marker of essential characteristics or type, leading to stereotyping and suppressing the experience and true nature of individuals.

 Adultism is a system of beliefs, attitudes, and actions that devalue and dehumanize young people, denigrates youth experiences, and dismisses their ideas.